 - Affirmative Consent.
-For "affirmative consent" to be present, the following characteristics must be met: - Consent can be communicated by word or action; - Consent must be mutually understandable; - o Consent must be informed, knowing, voluntary, and freely and actively given.
+For "affirmative consent" to be present, the following characteristics must be met: - 1.
+Consent can be communicated by word or action; - 2.
+Consent must be mutually understandable; - 3.
+Consent must be informed, knowing, voluntary, and freely and actively given.